spurin/idle/README.md

 **idle** isn’t just a container - it’s a philosophy.
 Sometimes, the best action is no action at all.
 Whether you’re testing workloads, experimenting with cluster scaling, or just need a pod to sit there and look pretty, **idle** is here to remind you: less is more.

+## License

+This project is released into the public domain.
+You are free to use, modify, distribute, or do whatever you want with it, without restriction or attribution.

+For more details, see http://unlicense.org

 ## Thanks! 🙏

 [@SylvanFranklin](https://github.com/SylvanFranklin)